googlemaps/last-mile-fleet-solution-samples/android_driverapp_samples/README.md

 -   The app does not load the map, or does not start navigation.

     Ensure that there is a valid API key specified in `src/main/AndroidManifest.xml`.
-The key must be able to access the Android Driver, Navigation, and Maps SDKs.
-Setting a valid key is part of the `upload-configuration.sh` step in the [Getting Started guide](../getting-started.md).
+The key must be able to access the Navigation and Maps SDK for Android.
+Setting a valid key is part of the `upload-configuration.sh` step in the
+    [Getting Started guide](../getting-started.md).